decentraland/old-documentation/_posts/development-guide/2018-01-01-deploy-to-now.md

 #### Upload multiplayer scenes

-If you created your scene based on one of the remote scene examples, then you need to make two separate deployments, one for the server and another for the scene client.
+If you created your scene with a multiplayer server, then you need to make two separate deployments, one for the server and another for the scene client.

 For example, to deploy both server and the scene client to Vercel now, follow these steps: